The holiday guilt of millennials

 Does this sound like you?
 In contrast, the generalised view across popular culture is one of virtual zombies; only content to spend their working hours on Facebook when, in fact, over one in four Generation Y individuals are in management positions, and spend considerable amounts of time at their job.

-Sarah Green Carmichael wrote on the issue for Harvard Business Review, and highlighted that the findings were shocking: “We may be setting a new workplace norm, one where time off truly isn’t valued… about half of Millennial managers said that company pressure kept them from approving employee’s requests for time off, compared with only a third of older managers.”
+Sarah Green Carmichael wrote on the issue in an article entitled 'Millennials Are Actually Workaholics, According to Research' for Harvard Business Review, and highlighted that the findings were shocking: “We may be setting a new workplace norm, one where time off truly isn’t valued… about half of Millennial managers said that company pressure kept them from approving employee’s requests for time off, compared with only a third of older managers.”

 A tale as old as time